yashk1/data-engineering-zoomcamp/README.md

-# data-engineering-zoomcamp
-Data Engineering Zoomcamp by DataTalks
+This repo contains homework and notes for the Data Engineering Zoomcamp by Datatalks.Club.